gloriabenoit/DNAnexus-GWAS/docs/plink.md

 * `sumstat_c<chrom-number>.ADD` contains the cleaned up values for the regression *per chromosome*
 * `sumstat_BMI.ADD` contains the concatenated cleaned up values for the regression

-The files will be stored in a new directory named `plink_gwas_BMI`, locally this time, with inside another directory named `statistics` containing all of the summary statistics per chromosome.
-The combination of all of them will be located at the same level than `statistics`, making it easier to find.
+The files will be stored in a new directory named `statistics`, locally this time, containing all of the summary statistics per chromosome.
+The combination of all of them will be located at the same level as `statistics`, making it easier to find.

 Congratulations, you have successfully completed a GWAS using PLINK2 on DNAnexus!